Bischoff/wozmania/docs/usage.md

 ### Using the Floppy Disks

+#### Supported formats

 In the same directory as the emulator, there are two files, `drive1.nib` and `drive2.nib`.
-They represent the contents of the two floppy drives and contain 232,960 bytes each (35 tracks of 13 sectors of 512 nibbles).
+They represent the contents of the two floppy drives and contain 232,960 nibbles each (35 tracks of 13 sectors of 512 nibbles).
+Two nibbles are needed to represent one useful byte, therefore that is only a capacity of 35 track of 13 sectors of 256 bytes.

+You can also use files in `.dsk` format, `drive1.dsk` and `drive2.dsk` They contain 143,360 bytes each (35 tracks of 16 sectors of 256 bytes).
+WozMania first tries to load `drive1.nib`, and if it is absent, it takes `drive1.dsk`, and the same goes for the second drive.

-If you remove these files, the emulator still starts, but the DOS hangs trying to read them.
+If you have no file at all for the first drive, the emulator still starts, but the DOS hangs trying to read the floppy.
 In such a case, press Ctrl-C, this will emulate a Ctrl-Reset and bring you to BASIC.

+#### Saving Data

-These files are initially blank.
+The files shipped with WozMania are initially blank.
 If you saved new data on them but want to revert them to blank, replace them with the file `disks/blank.nib`.
-You can also replace them with any other `.nib` file, for example with the DOS master disk.
+You can also replace them with any other disk file, for example with the DOS master disk.

 To prevent accidental writing on a disk, use a command like:
 ```